 44% of the average family US travel fund is spent getting to and from the destination.

-77% of families said most important factor in deciding on their holiday is the best value for budget.
+77% of families said the most important factor in deciding on their holiday is the best value for the budget.

 With the cost of living increasing, affordability is a concern for a lot of families.
 However, 67% overspend on their holidays, with 73% overspending by 55%.
 This additional spend came primarily from indulging in food and drinks.
 Additional costs come from souvenirs and beach toys/floats, with a little persuasion from the kids.